klaxalk/light/README.md

     make deb

+### NixOS/nix

+You can add the following line to your `configuration.nix`:

+    programs.light.enable = true;

+For more detail on Backlight control in NixOS and setting system keybindings, visit the [NixOS Wiki page](https://nixos.wiki/wiki/Backlight)

 ### Manual

 If you download a stable release, these are the commands that will get you up and running: